Visual Studies Minor

 https://www.haverford.edu/visual-studies-minor

-The Interdisciplinary Visual Studies Minor invites students both to investigate their place in a global system of images and make images, objects, and digital artifacts with critical awareness.
-Additionally, the program trains students in interdisciplinary rigor and encourages them to examine the relationship between the visual and various structures of power.
+The Interdisciplinary Visual Studies Minor invites students both to investigate their place in a global system of images and to make media of all kinds, from images and films to objects and performances.
+Additionally, the program trains students in interdisciplinary rigor and shows them how to examine the relationship between the visual and various structures of power.

-Located in the new Visual Culture, Arts and Media facility (VCAM), Visual Studies links elements of the curriculum, campus, and broader community, highlighting the intersections between courses, faculty, students, departments, and Centers engaging the visual.
+Located in the Visual Culture, Arts and Media building (VCAM), Visual Studies links elements of the curriculum, campus, and broader community, highlighting the intersections between courses, faculty, students, departments, and programs engaging the visual.

 Learning Goals